talzag/notes/readme.md

 ## Desired Features

-- vanity/custom urls for public notes
-- Auto-saving
-- Group/real-time editing (maybe - I prefer to use extensions for this though but if someone can tackle easily it would be cool)
+- Group editing / invite others to edit.
+Should be implemented using APIs such as Google's document collaboration APIs.

 # Extensions